ArgentStonecutter/keyboards/via-boards.md

 [^G]: Source code available for download at https://glencreag.com/products/wk84-wired-wooden-mechanical-keyboard.

 [^K]: Only GMK67 v2 is VIA, and it passes the layer-tap test.

+[^8]: Stars80 and SK87 are basically the same keyboard.

+[^7]: RK R87 and iLovebee B87 seem to be the same PCB internally.